meteor/meteor/content/collections.md

 });
 ```

-Note as well that to make this migration faster, we could use an [Aggregation](https://docs.mongodb.org/v2.6/aggregation/) to gather the initial set of todo counts.
+Note that we could make this migration faster by using an [Aggregation](https://docs.mongodb.org/v2.6/aggregation/) to gather the initial set of todo counts.

 <h3 id="running-migrations">Running migrations</h3>